Followers

 In the Vanguard

-Fraser wasted no time – he smashed American General William Thompson’s division at Trois Rivieres in June.
-Named brevet Brigadier General by Carleton, Fraser took command of the Advance Guard of the British counteroffensive into New York’s Champlain Valley.
-Although Carleton’s campaign proved successful, the stubborn American defense, led by Brigadier General Benedict Arnold took him off his timetable by fighting him at Valcour Island.
-The battle was won but winter was coming.
+Fraser wasted no time; he defeated American General William Thompson’s division at Trois Rivieres in June.
+Named brevet Brigadier General by Carleton, Fraser took command of the Advance Guard of the British counterattack into New York’s Champlain Valley.
+Although Carleton’s campaign was successful, the stubborn American defense, led by Brigadier General Benedict Arnold, disrupted his schedule by engaging him at Valcour Island.
+The battle was won, but winter was nearing.

 Valcour Island